1999 Gozzard 44

 The 1999 Gozzard 44-foot sailboat is the only Gozzard designed with 3 private staterooms.
 The Gozzard has interiors that are extremely versatile.
-It offers the options to have folding bulkheads that can give you the option between totally privacy or open interior which can be switched to either in less then minutes.
+It offers the options to have folding bulkheads that can give you the option between total privacy or open interior which can be interchanged in less then minutes.
 There are custom crafted recesses where the door handles fit into the bulkheads which allow the doors to fold flush against the bulkhead to almost be invisible.

 Let’s get a closer look into this vessel and explore all of its features.

 Features at a glance:

 - LOA: 50'

 - Beam: 13'8"

 The interior in this Gozzard is finished in satin varnished North American Cherry and the cabin sole is solid team with basswood inserts.
 There are cedar lined hanging lockers and the doors for all the storage cabinets are louvered for ventilation.
 There are many areas for storage spaces throughout the boat.
 There are screens in all of the companionway, hatches & port.
 There are 4 very large dorade vents and 16 opening ports.